 AC-130J Ghostrider has an overall length of 29.3m, a height of 11.9m and wingspan of 39.7m.
 It can operate at a maximum altitude of 28,000ft with a payload of 42,000lb.
 Its maximum take-off weight is 164,000lb.

 “The aircraft is also designed to accommodate the Large Aircraft Infrared Countermeasures system.”

 The fourth generation gunship aircraft can accommodate two pilots, two combat systems officers, and three enlisted gunners.
 The aircraft is also designed to accommodate the Large Aircraft Infrared Countermeasures (LAIRCM) system.

-The AC-130J is fitted with AN/ALR-56M radar warning receiver, AN/AAR-47 (V) 2 missile warning system, and AN/ ALE- 47 countermeasures dispensing system for reducing susceptibility.
-The safety and protection systems of the aircraft include a fuel protection system from ullage explosion, redundant flight critical components, and QinetiQ's Last lightweight composite armour system protecting the crew locations and oxygen supply areas from 7.62mm ball projectiles.
+The AC-130J is fitted with an AN/ALR-56M radar warning receiver, AN/AAR-47 (V) 2 missile warning system, and AN/ALE-47 countermeasures dispensing system for reduced susceptibility.
+The safety and protection systems of the aircraft include a fuel protection system from ullage explosion, redundant flight critical components, and QinetiQ’s Last lightweight composite armour system to protect crew locations and oxygen supply areas from 7.62mm ball projectiles.